assamite/creamas/docs/source/using_mp_ds.rst

 	  should not be needed if you are not using :class:`~creamas.mp.MultiEnvironment` as a part of :class:`~creamas.ds.DistributedEnvironment`

+After the master environment has been created, the slave environments can be spawned using :meth:`~creamas.mp.MultiEnvironment.spawn_slaves`.
+It accepts at least the following arguments.

 	* **Slave addresses**: Addresses for the slave environments, the size of this list will define how many subprocesses are spawned.

 	* **Slave environment class**: Class for each slave environment inside the multiprocessing environment.